Fresh off his Super Bowl halftime performance, Big Boi fires up Golden 1 Center crowd

 Earlier, the Grammy-winning recording artist talked about his Big Kidz Foundation to help youth.

-“I learned at a young age that it’s easier to mold a young mind than try to change a broken one,” Big Boi said on stage at the daylong conference.
+“I learned at a young age that it’s easier to mold a young mind than it is to try to change a broken one,” Big Boi said on stage at the daylong conference.

 Sign Up and Save